votingworks/arlo/README.md

 - `ARLO_AUDITADMIN_AUTH0_BASE_URL`, `ARLO_AUDITADMIN_AUTH0_CLIENT_ID`, `ARLO_AUDITADMIN_AUTH0_CLIENT_SECRET`: base url, client id, and client secret for the OAuth identity provider used for audit admins.
 - `ARLO_SMTP_HOST`, `ARLO_SMTP_PORT`, `ARLO_SMTP_USERNAME`, `ARLO_SMTP_PASSWORD`: SMTP configuration for sending jurisdiction admin login code emails (we use [Mailgun](https://www.mailgun.com/))

+Arlo has three user types: audit administrators, jurisdiction managers, and support users.
+Audit admins and support users are both authenticated via OAuth.
+Our OAuth identity provider of choice is Auth0, but Arlo is (mostly) agnostic to this choice.
+More on how we use Auth0 in [docs/auth.md](docs/auth.md).

+For ease of development, we have created [nOAuth](https://github.com/votingworks/nOAuth), a pass-through OAuth identity provider. nOAuth is installed as a dependency of Arlo, and is configured to run alongside the Arlo dev server (see [Running Arlo](#running-arlo)).

-For local development, you'll need to configure an OAuth identity provider for support user and audit admin logins (see [Installing nOAuth](#installing-noauth) above), and an SMTP email provider for jurisdiction admin logins.
-You can also log in as audit admins/jurisdiction admins via the support user interface, which is often the quickest way to log in during local development.
+For jurisdiction admin logins, you'll need to configure Arlo to point to an SMTP email provider.

+However, you can also log in as audit admins/jurisdiction admins via the support user interface, which is often the quickest way to log in during local development.
-For example, if you're running `nOAuth` on port 8080, then you'll need to set `ARLO_SUPPORT_AUTH0_BASE_URL=http://localhost:8080` and `ARLO_AUDITADMIN_AUTH0_BASE_URL=http://localhost:8080`.

 ### Database configuration